petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

   - Visual Studio Code
   - Kubernetes
   - Helm
+  - Helm Charts
   - Kubectl
-  - Nginx
+  - Nginx Ingress Controller
   - Node.js
 ---

-# Deploy NGINX and Node.js Web App and API to Local Kubernetes Cluster with Helm and Kubectl
+# Deploy NGINX Ingress Controller and Node.js Web App and API to Local Kubernetes Cluster with Helm and Kubectl
-In this article, you will learn how to deploy NGINX and a Node.js web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.
+In this article, you will learn how to deploy [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and a Node.js web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.
 This article was inspired by the [Microsoft Cloud Workshop Cloud Native Applications](https://github.com/microsoft/MCW-Cloud-native-applications).

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial:
-- Visual Studio Code
+- Visual Studio Code.
+If you don't have Visual Studio Code installed, [download Visual Studio Code for free](https://code.visualstudio.com/Download) before you begin.
 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
 - Docker Desktop with Kubernetes enabled.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.

 # Clone the Fabmedical project
-1. Open Visual Studio Code, select **Terminal**, and then **New Terminal**.
+1. Open **Visual Studio Code**, select **Terminal**, and then **New Terminal**.
+Ensure you are running a Powershell terminal.

     ![Visual Studio Code Open New Terminal](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudioCode/VisualStudioCodeOpenTerminal.png)